-- Your absentee ballot must be received by 8 PM on election day. - AS SOON AS POSSIBLE return your completed, witnessed absentee ballot by mail, inperson or at a secure drop box.
-DO NOT WAIT. - POST - Check with your Municipal Clerk for locations and schedules to drop off your completed, witnessed and sealed absentee ballot.
-Some municipalities provide witnesses at these locations. - If you mail your ballot, mail it as soon as possible to allow time for delivery.
+- Your absentee ballot must be received by 8 PM on Election Day. - AS SOON AS POSSIBLE, return your completed and witnessed absentee ballot by mail or to your clerk.
+DO NOT WAIT.

+- Check with your clerk for locations and schedules to drop off your completed and witnessed absentee ballot.
+Some municipalities provide witnesses. - If you mail your ballot, mail it as soon as possible to allow time for delivery.
 The US Post Office recommends at least a week.

-Step 8: If you choose to vote in person, bring your photo ID.
+Step 8: If you vote in-person, bring your photo ID.

-- In-person Absentee Voting (Early Voting): In advance of Election Day, your municipal clerk may offer in-person absentee voting and voter registration.
-Contact your clerk for information about early voting locations. - Early Voting for the February 15th primary may begin February 1st. - o Early Voting for the April 5th statewide election may begin March 22nd. - Election Day, 7:00 AM 8:00 PM.
-You may register and vote at your polling place.
-Find your polling place at myvote.wi.gov it may have changed.
+In-person Absentee Voting (Early Voting): Your clerk may offer in-person absentee voting and voter registration before Election Day.
+Ask your clerk for information about early voting locations.

+- Early Voting for the August Partisan Primary may begin July 26th. - Early Voting for the November General Election may begin October 25th.

+Election Day, 7:00 AM - 8:00 PM: You may register and vote at your polling place.
+Find your polling place at myvote.wi.gov or ask your clerk - it may have changed.

 Voter Tip: Curbside voting is required by law for any voter who cannot enter the polling place due to a disability.
 This may include voters who are immunocompromised or have symptoms of COVID-19.
-Contact your Municipal Clerk before Election Day to learn more about curbside voting or ask at your polling place.
+Contact your clerk before Election Day to ask about curbside voting or ask at your polling place.